Q: Can I attend Tech?

 Q: How do I apply to Tech?

 A: Applying to Tech is easy!
-Just speak with your home school guidance counselor and fill out a Tech application with the appropriate signatures.
+Just speak with your home school counselor and fill out a Tech application with the appropriate signatures.
 Wilson Tech is available to high school students living within the townships of Huntington, Smithtown and Babylon.

 Q: Can I visit a class at Tech?